AndreSlavescu/Object-Tracking/README.md

-# Program to detect object from a frame in a live stream
+# Program to detect object in a live stream
 This project is a part of academic curriculum.

 #### System Requirements: